vetheve/Daily_Progress_Journal/March_2023.md

 >
 >2.
 Which I did on Wednesday, so I created the route I needed to perform one of the most basic tests.
 This test that checks the functionality of registering a new user in an application.
 The test utilizes the 'ava' testing library and 'supertest' to make an HTTP POST request to the application with test data such as username, email, and password.
 The test checks that the HTTP response returned by the application is a 201 status code, which indicates that the request was successful.
 It then extracts an access token from the HTTP response body and decodes it using the 'jsonwebtoken' library to verify that the token is valid.
 The test also verifies that the user was successfully added to the database by retrieving the user using the 'User' model and checking that the email of the user matches the email sent in the request.
 Finally, the test uses the 'plan' method of the 'ava' library to ensure that all three assertions of the test have been executed successfully.
 >
->3.But after running the test, the output shoeds that a test case named register new user failed in the file tests/register/registerTest.js on line 19.
+>3.
+But after running the test, the output shoeds that a test case named register new user failed in the file tests/register/registerTest.js on line 19.
 The test case was expecting a status code of 201 but received a status code of 500.
 This could mean that there is an issue with the server and it is not properly responding to the request.
 It could also mean that the test case itself is incorrect.
 However, the output also shows that the user was successfully created in the database.It is possible that the server is functioning correctly, and the problem may be related to the test case.
-Initially, I suspected that I was not using the JWT library correctly, but when I tried to print the error and environment variables to the console, they appeared as undefined values.
+Initially, I suspected that I was not using the JWT library correctly, but when I tried to print the error and environment variables to the console, they appeared as undefined values.Thomas recommended that I update the 'package.json' file with the following code snippet in order to ensure that the 'dotenv' library is utilized by AVA when running tests:
->
->Thomas recommended that I update the 'package.json' file with the following code snippet in order to ensure that the 'dotenv' library is utilized by AVA when running tests:

 json
 ````